blazium-engine/blazium-docs/tutorials/3d/spring_arm.rst

 3D games will often have a third-person camera that follows and rotates around something such as a player character or a vehicle.

-In Godot, this can be done by setting a :ref:`Camera3D <class_Camera3D>` as a child of a node.
+In Blazium, this can be done by setting a :ref:`Camera3D <class_Camera3D>` as a child of a node.
 However, if you try this without any extra steps, you'll notice that the camera clips through geometry and hides the scene.

 This is where the :ref:`SpringArm3D <class_SpringArm3D>` node comes in.